Tags: Microsoft Unified Support Agreements | Negotiating Microsoft Contracts

 Unified Support pricing is calculated on an organization’s entire Microsoft software and cloud services spend.
 6-12% of annual Software Assurance (SA) and cloud services.
 Plus 6-12% of the license costs of products purchased without SA over the past 5 years.
-Read more about how Unified is priced or use the pricing calculator to see your Unified cost and savings with US Cloud.
+Read more about how Unified is priced or request information from US Cloud to verify Gartner reported savings of 30-50%.

 Sourcing, Procurement and Vendor Management (SPVM) leaders frequently report unexpected Unified Support cost increases at renewal because of the removal of one-time discounts, loss of Software Assurance Benefits (SAB) credits and untracked increases in their Microsoft spending.

 In addition, as enterprises increase their reliance on Azure, M365, and Dynamics 365, their Unified costs increase rapidly.
 Even in 3 year Enterprise Agreements, Unified Support has an annual true-up so cost predictability and containment are challenging.